Frequently Asked Questions

 Should I make reservations?

 Definitely!
 Regulation of the Cache la Poudre river increases your wilderness experience but trips fill up fast.
 Book your trip as early as possible to guarantee you get the date of your choice.
-Please ask our office staff about deposit rules for large groups over 14 people.
+Please ask our office staff about deposit rules for large groups of 14 or more people.

 Express Check in Information